The COSMIAC Executive Team

 Andrew Cochrane, Chief Engineer

-Mr. Craig J. Kief serves as Research Fellow at COSMIAC, a research center at the School of Engineering at The University of New Mexico.
-Mr. Kief serves as Retired Research Faculty at The University of New Mexico and has over 32 years of experience in computer engineering and satellite communications, including voice and data networks, testing, troubleshooting, debugging, system administration, embedded software, software/hardware integration, and network monitoring.
+Mr. Craig J. Kief serves as the Director of Innovation at COSMIAC where he directs the vision of future proposals and contracting activities.
+Mr. Kief serves as retired Research Faculty at The University of New Mexico, retired Air Force and has over 32 years of experience in computer engineering and satellite communications, including voice and data networks, testing, troubleshooting, debugging, system administration, embedded software, software/hardware integration, and network monitoring.
 He is responsible for maintaining two separate satellite ground stations operating 24 hours a day.
-Mr. Kief retired from the Air Force in 1999 following 20 years of military service.
 He has a B.S. and M.S. in Computer Engineering from The University of New Mexico.
 He has published and taught in the areas of digital and programmable logic, satellite design, and in verification and validation of systems.
 He is also an IEEE senior member.

 The COSMIAC Team